 Are you thinking about a career in Music Production but not sure about what path to take or what options are available?
 Have no fear we have you covered!

 People immediately presume that if you’re studying music production your goal is to become a big producer, making tracks in collaboration with the world's greatest artists'.
-But just like any other career-path, there are actually a myriad of specialised roles that each make up a vital part of the contemporary music making process.
+Of course, if that's your goal, you should back yourself and put all the work in necessary to make your dream come true - but just like any other career-path, there are actually a myriad of specialised roles that each make up a vital part of the contemporary music making process.

 Audio Technicians also known as live-sound/audio/vocal/mastering engineer looks after the sound process of the project.
 Working closely with artists and producers to ensure best quality and desired sound is delivered.
 Responsibilities include; editing, setting up and repairing recording equipment and developing recording devices to ensure project runs smoothly.